Committed to Open Source & Royalty Free Tools

-This page is a compendium of resources that I personally use or have heard good things about.
+This page contains resources that I personally use or have heard good things about.

-*** Unfortunately, some of my most useful tools do exist behind a relatively small paywall.
-This mostly applies to art creation programs/apps.
-Anything on this page that does have a price will be noted with an asterisk (*) and I will do my best to list equivalent free alternatives.
+*** Unfortunately, some of the most powerful tools do exist behind a paywall.
+Anything on this page that requires payment will be indicated with an asterisk (*)

 Programs